MicrosoftDocs/VBA-Docs/api/Project.Availability.md

 Dim Avail As Availability

 For Each Avail In ActiveProject.Resources("Tom").Availabilities
-    MsgBox "From " &amp; Avail.AvailableFrom &amp; " to " &amp; Avail.AvailableTo
+    MsgBox "From " & Avail.AvailableFrom & " to " & Avail.AvailableTo
 Next Avail

 ```